 The currency in Austria is the Euro (symbol: €) and has been ever since January 1st, 2002.
 One Euro is made up of 100 cents.

-- In Vienna, be sure to carry some Euro notes and coins with you (it’s not a cashless society here by any means)
+- Carry some Euro notes and coins with you in Vienna (it’s not a cashless society here by any means)

 - €1 coins are useful for operating lockers at museums and other tourist sites

 - 50 cent coins are great for those public toilets that are not free

 The Euro currency is, of course, shared with numerous other European countries within the so-called Eurozone: Belgium, Germany, Ireland, Greece, Spain, France, Italy, Cyprus, Luxembourg, Malta, The Netherlands, Portugal, Slovenia, Slovakia, Finland, Estonia, Latvia, and Lithuania.